 Edge

-3. You can also go to Cookie and site permissions > Manage and delete cookies and site data, and toggle on the Block third-party cookies option.
+To block tracking cookies on Microsoft Edge, open the browser and head to Settings.
+Click Cookie and site permissions > Manage and delete cookies and site data.
+Turn on the Block third-party cookies option.

 Are tracking cookies going extinct?